 An organization needs a strong HR department with team members that are highly qualified, professional, and experienced to follow the nuances and feedback culture within the entire hierarchy and imbibe the same in the work culture in the most integral manner.
 Paying attention to such minute details helps the firm to grow and succeed on a long-term basis.

-Feedback listening is also important and it is crucial for businesses to ensure that feedbacks are heard properly.
+Feedback listening is also important and businesses must ensure that feedback is heard properly.
 For example, while conducting an employee survey, managers should explain why respondents’ feedback is useful in improving performance.

-All in all, a system of accessing and providing feedback is important for continued learning, boosting self-esteem, and optimized performance.
+All in all, a system of accessing and providing feedback is important for continued learning, boosting self-esteem, and optimizing performance.